jasmith79/decorators-js/README.md

   `typeGuard :: [String] -> (* -> *) -> (* -> *)`

   Takes a list of types to check against the first argument of the decorated function.
-Can test constructors, primitives, string types (e.g. 'function', 'boolean'), and will duct-type objects based on either their constructors name or their internal class property.
+Can test constructors, primitives, string types (e.g. 'function', 'boolean'), and will duck-type objects based on either their constructors name or their internal class property.